ajay196/coupon_project/README.md

     }

 # Limitations
- all the payload need to be as per the given format
+ all the payload need to be as per the given format.